cactusdynamics/cactus-rt/README.md

 Examples
 --------

+Core examples that show you how to use all the facilities of cactus-rt:

 * [`simple_example`](examples/simple_example/): The most basic example showing a single real-time looping thread running at 1000 Hz.
 * [`tracing_example`](examples/tracing_example/): This demonstrates how to use